Implications of Tax Reform, Definition of Payment, Exemptions, Permitted Payments, Remedies and More

 The panel will review these and other key issues:

-- Best practices to avoid Section 409A violations
+- Best practices to avoid Section 409A violations and common pitfalls

 - The flexibility to accelerate or defer payments of deferred compensation

-- The methods to consider after tax reform
+- The impact of recent tax reform

 Continue by clicking on the following link: